tortvana123/Procedually-Generated-Text-Based-Adventure-Engine/README.md

 * appjar for simple GUI

-## TBD:
+## Roadmap:
-* Start on the program.
 * Implement the YAML data loading.
 * Implement the "rooms" system.
 * Implement a door key system and a inventory for keys. (a keyring?)
 * Implement character stats.
 * Implement item inventory and character item slots.
 * Implement active and passive dangers.
 (Active: Monsters etc.; Passive: Traps etc.)